Marcello’s Blog: The Italian Connection

 The Italian Connection

-It’s been a busy week here at Holyrood Partnership – not that I’m complaining though, as despite the hard work, I not only got to go on a real news photography job, but I also got to meet one of Italy’s football greats Ciro Ferrara!
+It’s been a busy week here at Holyrood PR – not that I’m complaining though, as despite the hard work, I not only got to go on a real news photography job, but I also got to meet one of Italy’s football greats Ciro Ferrara!
 I know – WOW!

 It all started when I went with the resident video team Capture Media, on a video and photography news job to Holyrood High School, who were welcoming the under 21 Italian football squad ahead of their game with Scotland ‘s under 21 team this week (and yes Italy won 4-1!)